datalad-handbook/book/docs/basics/101-161-biganalyses.rst

 Calculate in greater numbers
 ----------------------------

-When creating and populating datasets yourself it may be easy to introduce subdatasets whenever and where ever necessary.
+When creating and populating datasets yourself it may be easy to monitor the overall size of the dataset and its file number, and introduce subdatasets whenever and where ever necessary.
 It may not be as straightforward when you are not population datasets yourself, but when *software* or analyses scripts suddenly dump vast amounts of output.